sematext/docs/docs/integration/jvm-integration.md

 title: JVM
 description: Sematext Java application performance monitoring provides real time reports on JVM pool size, utilization and threads, garbage collectors, JVM open files, memory and resource usage, and more.
-Correlate them with other infrastructure metrics (server, virtualization, logs, etc.), and use proactive alerts and intuitive dashboards for rapid problem diagnosis at JVM level
+Correlate them with other infrastructure metrics (server, virtualization, logs, etc.), and use proactive alerts and intuitive dashboards for rapid problem diagnosis at JVM level.
+Sematext JVM Garbage Collector Logs integration allows you to check garbage collector logs, times the application's threads were stopped, memory regions size, and much more.

 JVM is an abstract computing machine enabling Java bytecode execution and providing a runtime environment for Java applications.
 The [Sematext Agent](https://sematext.com/docs/agents/sematext-agent/) collects JVM metrics and garbage collection logs, transmits them to Sematext Cloud; installing the agent takes less than 5 minutes.